Gaurav701a/ChatPulse/README.md

 # WhatsApp-Chat-Analyser
-This is a streamlit project to analyse the whatsApp chats
+This is a streamlit project to analyse the whatsApp chats.